developer0hye/Yolo_Label/README.md

  When I used the pre-existing programs to annotate a training set for YOLO V3, I was sooooooooooo bored...

- So I thought why it is so fxxking boring??
+ So I thought why it is so boring??

  And I found an answer.